Last Updated February 2022 by Crystallace

-The best way to ensure that both your client and you are protected during this process of working as a virtual assistant is to have a virtual assistant agreement.
-This agreement will provide a list of services to be rendered, deadlines for each project or task, and agreed rate of pay for each task or a flat rate price based on services to be rendered.
+The best virtual assistant agreement will provide a list of services to be rendered, deadlines for each project or task, and agreed rate of pay for each task or a flat rate price based on services to be rendered.

-Include Rate of Pay
+Rate of Pay

 Timeline for Services and Payment

 Next, you’ll want to have a timeline that features when your VA will be paid for services and when the services are expected to be completed.
 These details can be worked out beforehand during your interview/consultation period and written into virtual assistant agreement terms.
 You’ll need to be specific about when you will render payment and any deposits that you discuss.

 From my experience as a business and contracts lawyer, this is where most disputes come from.
 The disagreement is not typically about the work, it’s about when the work is suppose to be completed.

 This is important for both VA and business owner for two reasons.
 1) The VA may want to complete the project within a certain timeframe to allow them time to take on new clients or maybe even free their schedule for a family vacation.
 2) The business owner needs to be able to manage their expectations.